 The trip took around 12 hours from London to Locarno, where our friends live.

 As we spent 8 days travelling there, we got to know several places, and one of them was Kandersteg.

 In fact, I chose Kandersteg because it was near Lake Blausee, which I really wanted to visit for a long time.

-Little did I know that I would discover the most beautiful place I have ever been to, the Oeschinensee, but I will write about it in a separate post.
+Little did I know that I would discover the most beautiful place I have ever been to, the Oeschinensee, but I’ve written about it in a separate post here.

 For now, I will tell you about this very charming little town that is worth visiting.